 Mayor Alex B. Morse- term 2 years – next election date Nov.
 2013.
 Duties as described by City Charter.
 The executive powers of the city shall be vested solely in the mayor, and may be exercised by him either personally or through the several offices or boards of the city in their departments, under his general supervision and control.
 The mayor shall have the sole power of appointment to all the municipal offices established by or under this act, he may, except as otherwise provided, remove from office by written order any officer so appointed hereunder for any cause which he shall in his official discretion deem sufficient, which cause he shall assign in his order of removal.

-City Clerk Susan M. Egan - term 4 years – next election date Nov.
+City Clerk Suzanne Mead – term 4 years – next election date Nov.
 2013.
-Duties as described by City Charter: The City Clerk shall have charge of all journals, records, papers and documents of the city, and do such other acts in his said capacity as the city council may require of him.
-He shall be the clerk of the city council and shall keep a journal of all votes and proceedings.
-He shall engross all the ordinances passed by the city council in a book provided for that purpose, and shall add proper indexes; which book shall be deemed a public record of such ordinances.
-He shall perform such other duties as are required by law or shall be prescribed by the city council.
+Duties as described by City Charter: The City Clerk shall have charge of all journals, records, papers and documents of the city, and do such other acts in their said capacity as the city council may require of them.
+They shall be the clerk of the city council and shall keep a journal of all votes and proceedings.
+They shall engross all the ordinances passed by the city council in a book provided for that purpose, and shall add proper indexes; which book shall be deemed a public record of such ordinances.
+They shall perform such other duties as are required by law or shall be prescribed by the city council.

 City Treasurer Jon Lumbra - term 4 years – next election date Nov.
 2013.
 Duties as described by City Charter: The City Treasurer shall collect and receive all assessments for sewers and drains, and all other assessments that may be duly levied.
 He shall collect all moneys due the city, except taxes, water charges or water rents, and shall receive, have the custody of any [and] pay out all moneys upon the certificate or written order of the mayor and the auditor, and shall cause an accurate account of the same to be kept in proper bookkeeping form, or in such form as the city council may prescribe.
 He shall, once in six months, or oftener if required, lay before the city council a detailed statement of the condition of the treasury and of all moneys received and paid by him on city accounts during the preceeding six months, and in every such statement the different sources of the city revenues, and the amounts received from each, the several appropriations made, the objects for which they were made and the amount of moneys expended under each, the money borrowed on the credit of the city, the authority under which each loan was made and the terms on which the same was obtained shall [be] clearly and particularly specified.